The Consolation of Philosophy

 The Consolation of Philosophy, translated by P.G.
 Walsh

-This is the translation I'll be quoting from in the course.
-It also includes an introduction to Boethius's life and times, and includes summaries of each chapter and book, with copious helpful endnotes.
+This is the translation quoted from at the beginning of this page.
+It includes an introduction to Boethius's life and times, and includes summaries of each chapter and book, with copious helpful endnotes.

 The Consolation of Philosophy, translated by Scott Goins and Barbara H. Wyman